Word at a glance

 Distribution of texts

+You can select a meta-attribute for which to build a chart from the list of the most representative attributes of the corpus.
 The chart shows the distribution of the top 10 meta-attribute values.
 The remaining values are merged into the Other category.
 To the right of the chart is the list of values and its percentages.
 When you hover the mouse over a sector of the chart, you can see the name of the value and the corresponding number of words or texts that include the query lemma.

 Text distribution visualization is not yet available in all corpora.